 3. Almond Butter and Celery Sticks

 When looking for the best nut butter for keto friendly snacks almond butter is by far the best.
 Almond butter is by far the healthiest of all nut butters containing 3.5 grams of protein, 9 grams of fats (yay for healthy fats!), and is a great source of omega-3.
 It also has the highest concentration of nutrients of all nut butters per tablespoon including Vitamin E and contains magnesium and calcium which is great for your bones.
-It is also very low carb for a nut butter with only 3 grams per tablespoon.
-Celery sticks only have one gram of net carbs per cup.
+It is also very low-carb for a nut butter with only 3 grams per tablespoon.
+Celery sticks only have 1g of carbs per cup.